diffblue/cbmc/src/goto-symex/README.md

 current instruction is a function call, goto_symext::symex_goto() if the current instruction is a goto, etc.

-\subsection Loop and recursion unwinding
+\subsection symex-loop-and-recursion-unwinding Loop and recursion unwinding

 Each backwards goto and recursive call has a separate counter (handled by \ref cbmc or another driver program, see the `--unwind` and